MrBogomips/MrBogomips.github.io/_posts/2023-06-26-efficient-odd-numbers-summing-in-csharp.md

 foreach (var e in s) sum += e * (e & 1);
 ```

-## The fastest
+## The fastest! (and 🏴‍☠️ one)

-> Score: 0.10
+> Cost: 0.10

+This version outperform 20% better than the idiomatic one, but as you can recognize,
+deserve much more attention and effort.
-This version unrolls the loop by a factor 4 resembling the well known device used in Quake :).
+In fact it unrolls the loop by a factor 4 resembling the well known device used in Quake memory copy
+routine :)

 ``` csharp